 After the wedding, the marriage certificate is available and should be copied.
 Wives who have changed their names will need it for changes on their driver’s license and registration, car insurance, Social Security, credit cards, life insurance, wills, and passports.

-If you are interested in having the Clerk of Cumberland County perform your wedding ceremony, please call John McCormick 856-453-4852
+If you are interested in having the Clerk of Cumberland County perform your wedding ceremony, please fill out the below wedding questionnaire and submit.

 Q: Where do we apply for a marriage license?

 A: If you both live in New Jersey, or just the bride does, apply to the Registrar of Vital Statistics in the bride’s municipality.
 If only the groom is a New Jersey resident, apply in his municipality.
 If neither of you lives in New Jersey, apply where the marriage is to be performed.